tengstrand/lein-polylith/readme.md

      Then all def/defn/defmacro definitions, that exist in the corresponding component interface(s) but not in the workspace interface, are added.
-     If a new arity of a function or macro has been added or changed, then that function/macro must be updated manually.
+     If a new arity of a function or macro has been added or changed, then an error message is shown, informing you to update it manually.

   examples:
     lein polylith sync